CULTURAL SAFARI IN TANZANIA

 Habitat

 Datoga believes that they are the oldest tribe of all that survived on the land of Tanzania.
-They make themselves as the supreme people of all with maximum knowledge of history.
+They make themselves as the supreme people of all, with maximum knowledge of history.

 Culture

-The Datoga people follow the ancient culture of following the soil they live.
+The Datoga people follow the ancient culture of following the soil in which they live.
 It’s being said that like their soil is reddish colored so they make and wear the same colored dress and ornaments.

 Things you can do or learn on a visit to a maasai or bushmen village

-• Ethnic groups and there are plenty of cultural practices to learn, traditional foods to try, and fun conversations to partake in.
+- There are ethnic groups and there are plenty of cultural practices to learn, traditional foods to try, and fun conversations to partake in.

-• You can expect to join and participate on traditional dances and songs
+- You can expect to join and participate on traditional dances and songs

-• During your visit, there is also the opportunity to purchase handmade leather and beadwork from the villagers
+- During your visit, there is also the opportunity to purchase handmade leather and beadwork from the villagers

-• Visitors to Tanzania have the opportunity to witness a hunting demonstration by these proud people, with early morning hunting excursions a fantastic opportunity to see just how these people have survived in the wilderness while other tribes have given in to pressure from the modernizing world.
+- Visitors to Tanzania have the opportunity to witness a hunting demonstration by these proud people, with early morning hunting excursions a fantastic opportunity to see just how these people have survived in the wilderness while other tribes have given in to pressure from the modernizing world.

 Know before you visit maasai or bushmen

-• These tribes are not completely shut down from other communities, so they have a basic understanding of money and will probably try to sell your local crafts or ask for donations
+- These tribes are not completely shut down from other communities, so they have a basic understanding of money and will probably try to sell your local crafts or ask for donations

-• These tribesmen have incorporated few modern practices
+- These tribesmen have incorporated few modern practices